Introduction to GIMP Alternatives

 Top GIMP Alternatives

 You can try out other options and alternatives for GIMP.
 There are numerous applications that can replace GIMP.
-Some of these are free to use while the others come in the paid version.
+Some of these are free to use, while the others come in the paid version.

 1. Adobe Photoshop

-Photoshop tops the list of almost any discussions that include an image editing software.
-Today, it is seen as the industry-leading image editing application.
+Photoshop tops the list of almost any discussions that include image editing software.
+Today, it is seen as an industry-leading image editing application.
 Photoshop offers advanced features and effects that can be used to edit the images, convert objects into 3D artworks, and for creating spectacular image effects.
 It offers great flexibility and empowers its users for bringing the concepts and visuals into the digital platform.
-You can change the color levels, add filters, play with mask channel options, include textures and the list goes on.
+You can change the color levels, add filters, play with mask channel options, include textures, and the list goes on.
 Photoshop is the perfect tool that can match the user’s creativity.
 Besides all these features, Photoshop also comes with the video editor tool with enough options and tools for basic usage.

 Pixlr comes in both free and paid versions and is mainly used for editing pictures online.
 It contains a handy history and tools such as healing, also offers numerous effects and filters for image enhancement and beautification.
 This saves a lot of time, as you do not need to put much effort and details into obtaining the desired effect.
 In the paid pro version, the users can edit files that are in PDF for PSD formats.